Technology

 Before you start planning a new kitchen, the first thing you need to decide is whether you want to update your current kitchen or start totally afresh.

-Look at what you already have, what you like and don’t like, and what you want to remove, move or keep.
-If the kitchen layout works, only change it if you can see it will bring a real benefit.
+Start by looking at what you already have, thinking about what you like and don’t like, and deciding what you want to remove, move or keep.
+If your kitchen layout works, only change it if you can see it will bring a real benefit.

-Bear in mind that if you're planning on moving, totally updating your kitchen might not add value; many buyers want to put their own stamp on a place and won't want to change a new kitchen.
-In this case, making more superficial changes to refresh it might be best - see our advice on making cost-effective updates at the bottom of this page.
+Bear in mind that if you're planning on moving house, totally updating your kitchen might not add value; many buyers want to put their own stamp on a place and won't want to change a new kitchen.
+In this case, making superficial changes to refresh it might be the best option - see our advice on making cost-effective updates at the bottom of this page.

 If you do want a new kitchen, visit our best kitchen brands guide to find out which are the top and bottom-rated companies for quality of products and finish, customer service and value for money.